 1. Insert the disk labeled CA ARCserve Backup machine specific disk into the server's disk drive.

-2. Navigate to the Home Page, and then click Utilities, Create Boot Kit wizard.
-The Create Boot Kit Wizard dialog opens.
-3. Select Machine Specific Disk, and then click Next.
-The Connect to CA ARCserve Backup Server screen appears.
-4. Confirm the appropriate server and domain details.
+2. From the Quick Start menu in the Home Page, select Utilities and then click Create Boot Kit Wizard.

+3. Confirm the appropriate server and domain details.
 Enter the domain user name and password, and then click Next.

-The Select Client Server screen appears.
+The Select Client Server screen opens.
 In this pane, the Create Boot Disk Wizard displays a list of computers that have been backed up by CA ARCserve Backup.
 The panel appears blank if CA ARCserve Backup has not backed up a computer.

-5. Choose the appropriate computer and click Next.
+4. Choose the appropriate computer and click Next.

+5. Select Machine Specific Disk, and then click Next.

 The Summary of Backup Information dialog opens.